MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ccmdui-class.md

 ### <a name="remarks"></a>Açıklamalar

-Öğe bir menü veya `CWnd` nesne olmayan bir menü ise null.
+Öğe bir menü veya `CWnd` olmayan bir nesne ise NULL.

 ##  <a name="setcheck"></a>CCmdUI:: SetCheck